-- 1. The main entrance doors will be unlocked 30 minutes prior to the start of school. - 2.
+- 1. The main entrance doors will be unlocked by 7:15 a.m. each day for student arrival. - 2.
 The main doors will be open throughout the school day for parents and student check-ins/check-outs. - 3.
 All other doors remain locked throughout the school day. - 4.
-The school premises are monitored by both video and audio surveillance in most classrooms and video surveillance in common areas.
+The school premises are monitored by both video and audio surveillance in most classrooms and video surveillance in common areas. - 5.
+The main entrance doors may be locked by 4:00 pm M, T, F and at 3:00 pm on W, Th.